30 BEAUTIFUL Banff Lakes You Have To Visit

 Consolation Lake in Banff

 This is a family favorite as it is an easy hike that can be paired with a visit to Moraine Lake.
-It’s an excellent step up from just walking along the Moraine Lakeshore Trail, as the terrain is more difficult with more significant elevation gain and a short section that crosses over a boulder field.
+It’s an excellent step up from just walking along the Moraine Lakeshore Trail or the Rockpile Trail, as the terrain is more difficult with more significant elevation gain and a short section that crosses over a boulder field.

 Along the hike, you get views of the scree slopes from the Tower of Babel.
 The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at its end.